Compatibility Testing Strategy

 5. Postgres Regression Subset

-- Vendor the relevant SQL files from the upstream PG regression suite (
+- Vendor the relevant SQL files from the upstream PG regression suite only after the bridge supports more than the current narrow subset.

 - Maintain a skiplist for features we intentionally do not support yet; log changes to keep the matrix updated.